Serbian National Council of Kosovo and Metohija: North Kosovo referendum

 The referendum was announced on December 25, 2011, by Kosovska Mitrovica Mayor Krstimir Pantić, after a joint decision by the four municipalities in North Kosovo.

 The Serb National Council fully supported the referendum.
 Velić, answering to newspapers in Kosovska Mitrovica, said that the referendum showed, in a democratic manner, the "true will" of the Serb people, in which state and with which institutes the people want to live with.
 He also sought for the municipalities to the south of Ibar to organize a referendum with the same question: "Do you want Kosovan institutions in this region" ("Da li želite kosovske institucije na ovom području?").

 The result saw 99.74% of voters reject the writ of the Republic of Kosovo's institutions.
 The Republic of Kosovo adopted a resolution declaring the referendum an attack on Kosovo's sovereignty.
 The poll was rejected by the governments of both Serbia and Kosovo.

+Reactivation in 2023

+The SNV was reactivated at a conference in Belgrade in November 2023.
+The main organizer of the event was Momčilo Trajković, who highlighted the SNV's opposition to Aleksandar Vučić's administration and to the "normalization" of relations between Belgrade and Priština under the Ohrid Agreement.
+Trajković contended that the Vučić administration was a "puppet" of international powers that were attempting to make Kosovo an independent state without a Serb population.
+The conference elected Nenad Kojić as the SNV's new leader.

+Kojić was subsequently dismissed amid acrimony in February 2024, and Momir Stojanović was chosen as his replacement.

 Serbian National Council of North Kosovo and Metohija

 Serbian National Council of North Kosovo and Metohija (Српско национално веће северног КиМ) was founded in June 1999, officially, on December 19, 1999, in Leposavić.
 North Kosovo was administrated by the Serb National Council of North Kosovo.
 The first president was Oliver Ivanović, who served until 6 June 2001.
-Its current president is Dr. Milan Ivanović.
+It was later led by Dr. Milan Ivanović.
 The seat of the National Council is in Mitrovica.

 North Kosovo is joined with the remaining Serb enclaves in the Association of Serb Municipalities (Zajednica srpskih opština), founded in February 2003 in Mitrovica, the president of which was Marko Jakšić.